No. 1 in arts and science

 Online classes are a requirement, but we try to do that “little more”—it could be through the availability of a teacher for her students, or the college counsellor giving a few tips to a desperate student.
 That spirit of innovation is reflected in a sensitive associate dean of residence, urging students to brighten up the lives of fellow resident students during the second wave by caring for each other.
 The lockdown [also] gave us an opportunity to get some maintenance and infrastructural work done.
 Innovations are there for the asking, you just need to think smart.

-In January 2020 we launched the Public Policy programme.
+In January 2020, we launched the public policy programme.
 In March, we made it online to beat Covid-19.
-We have been running this programme with a whole set of niche specializations with the best in the field as resource persons—the very creators and implementers of Public Policy themselves!
-Now you may think that you just can't do better than that!
-But wrong!
-College went ahead and made it even better.
-We have now got an international fellowship programme going with the support of the Ministry of External Affairs—The first of its kind from any college in India!
+We have been running this programme with a whole set of niche specialisations with the best in the field as resource persons—the very creators and implementers of public policy themselves.
+We have now got an international fellowship programme going with the support of the ministry of external affairs—a first-of-its-kind in India!
 We want to support the government in its neighbourhood-first policy by helping create dynamic leaders.
-And we hope to launch this programme as soon as international flights are cleared; this year itself, if that is possible.
+We hope to launch this programme as soon as international flights start.

-We have got much more and we are waiting eagerly for the NEP (New Education Policy) to grant us autonomy.
-We have got a list of close to twenty new courses lined up (and believe me, one of them is a unique, first of a kind in India).
-We are keen on the aspirational parts of the NEP because, with un-stinted support from the government, we can make big things happen.
+We are waiting eagerly for the New Education Policy to grant us autonomy.
+We have got close to 20 new courses lined up and one of them is a first-of-a-kind in India.

 Anything new planned for this academic year?